jamesquinn103/custom-metadata-and-apex-metadata-api-in-managed-packages-demo/README.md

+# Custom Metadata - proving behavior in managed packages

+This repo documents experiments ran in August 2023 that proved:
+ *  1. Upgradable (Developer controlled) fields in a managed package are not updatable in a subscriber org via Apex Metadata API on any permutation of:
+ *    Protected or Unprotected records on Custom Metadata Types of Global, NS, or MP scopes, in 1GP or 2GP
+ *  2. Conversely, Subscriber controlled fields in a managed package are updatable in a subscriber org via Apex Metadata API on all of the above permutations.
+ *    So the field level setting is all that matters to determine whether apex within the same managed package
+ *    as the Custom Metadata types, records, and fields, will be able to update Custom Metadata record fields via Apex Metadata API. */

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.